 How long is a CMMC Level 2 certification valid?

-A CMMC Level 2 certification is valid for three years from the CMMC Status Date associated with the assessment under 32 CFR 170.17(a)(1) (the date Cyber AB posts the results to SPRS).
+A CMMC Level 2 certification is valid for three years from the CMMC Status Date associated with the assessment.
+Under 32 CFR 170.17(a)(1), that is the date Cyber AB posts the results to SPRS.
 After three years, you must go through a full reassessment.
-Annual affirmations are required in years one and two to confirm that your security posture has not materially changed since the initial assessment.
+Annual affirmations are required in years one and two to confirm your security posture has not materially changed since the initial assessment.

 What happens if my SPRS score is below zero when I contact a C3PAO?

-A negative SPRS score means your self-assessment identified deficiencies against the 110 NIST 800-171 controls.
+A negative SPRS score means your self-assessment found deficiencies against the 110 NIST 800-171 controls.
 That does not disqualify you from starting the assessment process, but it does mean you have remediation work ahead.
-Most C3PAOs will want to see a credible POA&M and evidence that you are actively working toward full implementation before they schedule your formal assessment.
-A score of zero or below at the time of the formal assessment will likely result in a conditional certification or a failed assessment, depending on the nature and number of gaps.
+Most C3PAOs will want to see a credible POA&M and evidence that you are actively working toward full implementation.
+They want this before they schedule your formal assessment.
+A score of zero or below at the time of the formal assessment will likely result in a conditional certification or a failed assessment.
+The outcome depends on the nature and number of gaps.

 Can a C3PAO also help me get ready for the assessment?

 Some C3PAOs offer pre-assessment readiness consulting or gap analysis as a separate service from the formal assessment.
-Others maintain a strict separation between consulting and assessment to avoid conflicts of interest.
-Ask each C3PAO you contact whether they offer readiness support, and if not, whether they can recommend a Registered Practitioner Organization (RPO) that can help you prepare.
-RPOs are separate from C3PAOs but also listed in the Cyber AB Marketplace.
+Others keep a strict separation between consulting and assessment to avoid conflicts of interest.
+Ask each C3PAO you contact whether they offer readiness support.
+If not, ask whether they can recommend a CMMC Registered Practitioner Organization (RPO).
+RPOs are separate from C3PAOs, but also listed in the Cyber AB Marketplace.

-New to the CMMC process?
-Start with CMMC Certification for Small Businesses for a complete breakdown of what certification costs and requires.
-Two companion guides are coming: one covering the full Phase 2 timeline contract by contract, and one breaking down every CMMC Level 2 cost line item for small businesses.
+New to CMMC?
+Start with CMMC Certification for Small Businesses for a full breakdown of what certification costs and requires.
+We are updating our companion CMMC Level 2 cost guide to reflect the Phase 2 suspension as well.